 Why do you have supervision?

 Supervision provides support for me when working with clients.
 It gives me an opportunity to explore my relationship with the client, to become more aware of where we are together in the process and make the best of the resources available to us.
 Clients are presented anonymously and both myself and supervisor abide by the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy and subject to it's complaint procedure (see BACP website).
+Supervision also provides safety for both client and counsellor and is a condition to registration and practice in counselling.

 Have you had therapy?